doshyt/SecretKeeper/README.md

 The response returns a link to the secret.

 # Roadmap
-- Encrypt secrets before storing them in DB
+- Encrypt secrets before storing them in the DB
 - Implement file sharing
 - Add integration to secret providers (Hashicorp Vault, Azure KeyVault)